There are more than 300 million people worldwide who have trouble seeing the world in color.

 The survey was conducted by an online shopping site called Taobao.com, which asked 10,000 users to identify colors on a series of images.
 The results showed that 32% of Chinese respondents were colorblind, compared to only 3% for Americans and 2% for Indians.

 But after doing some Googling around, it seems like there are some flaws in this study.
-First of all, the survey only included 10,000 people — not exactly a large sample size (and certainly not representative of the entire population).
-Also, most of the questions relied on subjective responses rather than objective ones: For example, one question asked participants if they could tell whether two photos had different shades of blue or green in them.
+First, the survey only included 10,000 people.
+That’s not a large sample size, and it’s not representative of the whole population.
+Also, most of the questions relied on subjective responses instead of objective ones.
+For example, one question asked if participants could tell if two photos had different shades of blue or green.

 Conclusion

 According to some estimates, as many as 1 person out of every 20 has some degree of color-blindness.
-This condition can cause problems for people doing jobs that require a keen sense of color, like artists and designers or police officers who use traffic lights to monitor traffic flow.
+This condition can cause problems for people doing jobs that need keen color sense.
+These jobs include artists, designers, and police officers who use traffic lights to monitor traffic.
 But even if you don’t think you’re affected by it, there are plenty of ways to test yourself and find out whether you might be color blind or not.